pinwheelovefaye/academic-kickstart/content/project/sex-ratio-at-birth/index.md

 ---
-title: Human sex ratio at birth: estimation and projection on national and subnational levels
+title: Sex Ratio at Birth
-# summary: An example of linking directly to an external project website using `external_link`.
+summary: Human sex ratio at birth: estimation and projection on national and subnational levels
 tags:
 - statistical demography